…of making many books there is no end; and much study is a weariness of the flesh.

 Ecclesiastes, chapter 12, verse 12

 Nearly everyone has some experience of school.
 Usually they’ll have been to at least one, maybe two, maybe many.
-You might have been a parent, fretting hopelessly as your children went to one.
+You might have been a parent, fretting hopelessly as your children suffered in one.
 You may have worked in a school, maybe you’ve even been or are a teacher.
 So you know what schools are, what they’re for; you know what they do and why the do it.
 At least in part.
 Do you?
 Do you really?

 ——So Xenophon, you say that you know what schools are for?